rstraser/rstraser/README.md

 ### 👋 Hi, I'm [Rob Straser](https://www.robstraser.com)!

 In short, I'm a bug nerd that uses data to better inform decision makers.
-I apply laboratory techniques, field observations, and data science to gain novel insight to problems that affect crops, organisms, and the environment.
+I apply laboratory techniques, field observations, and data science to gain novel insight to problems that affect organisms and the environment.

 I use programming to address whatever problems may come my way, conducting analyses on topics that interest me ✨.

 ### 👨‍💻 What I work on
 <!-- THEMES-LIST:START -->
-- Food access and security
+- Sustainable pest management
-- Ecosystem services in agriculture
+- Ecosystem services & conservation
 - Data science for good
 <!-- THEMES-LIST:END -->